nicnosis/iu-courses/fa20/j363/web-syllabus.md

 If you know you are going to be absent or late on a certain day, please tell me ahead of time.

 ### Lost Data
 You are responsible for keeping backups/duplicates of your files.

-As an IU student, you should have access to a Box account.
-You can also use Google Drive or GitHub to maintain copies of your files.
+I **highly recommend** getting an [IU Google Drive](https://uits.iu.edu/google) account.
+It is free, helps you to stay organized, and most importantly provides **backups** for your files.

 Losing your files is not an excuse for late or incomplete work.

-I **highly recommend** getting a [Box](https://uits.iu.edu/box) account.
-It is free, helps you to stay organized, and most importantly provides **backups** for your files.

 ### Email
 If you e-mail me, make sure you tell me: